Here's a guide on how to make your email subject lines stand out with a touch of emoji flair.

 Adding emojis to your Outlook emails makes your messages more expressive and adds a touch of personality.
 Unfortunately, emoji shortcuts and other methods that work nicely for the message body don't work for the subject line.
 Still, there are some simple and effective ways to add emojis to email subjects in both Outlook desktop and web.

-Why use emojis to your email subjects?
+Why use emojis in your email subjects?

 Using emojis, smileys and emoticons in email subject lines is a simple way to add color, set the tone, and make your message feel more personal.
 Here are a few reasons why you might want to add a few: